ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 3. Sentiment and Ideology Updates: The analyze_sentiment function can be updated to not only classify sentiment but also map it to ideologies (pro-health, anti-health and neutral).
 The user profile creation logic in your user_datasection should reflect this approach.

-4. Model Interpretation: Optionally, include SHAP (SHapley Additive exPlanations) or LIME (Local Interpretable Model-agnostic Explanations) to provide explanations for model predictions which is helpful for both academic transparency and industry adoption.

 ## Model Improvements and Optimisation
 1. Feature Engineering
 To enhance the predictive power of the model several features were engineered to capture more complex patterns in the data.
 These features include: